What are the minimum system requirements for running Citrix Hypervisor?

 Do the virtual network interfaces and networks support promiscuous mode?

 Yes.
-Virtual network interfaces can be configured for promiscuous mode, which enables you to see all traffic on a virtual switch.
+If you are using the Linux bridge as the network stack, your virtual network interfaces can be configured for promiscuous mode.
+This mode enables you to see all traffic on a virtual switch.
 For more information about promiscuous mode configuration, see the following Knowledge Center articles:

 - CTX116493 - How to Enable Promiscuous Mode on a Physical Network Card